 Categories of Satellite Imagery

-On the other hand, high resolution multi-spectral satellite imagery (1-5m per pixel) is sufficient for mapping purposes and provides excellent detail at the stand-level, although they may have limited use for applications requiring a high degree of detail such as individual tree surveys.
+On the other hand, high resolution satellite imagery (1-5m per pixel) is sufficient for mapping purposes and provides excellent detail at the stand-level, although they may have limited use for applications requiring a high degree of detail such as individual tree surveys.

 Very high resolution imagery (20cm – 1m) provides the most accurate mapping and tree-level detail.
 These images open up possibilities for individual tree detection, measurements and sampling.